Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 (You’ve been there, right?)

-How can you possibly know what’s going to convert well and what isn’t before you even launch the campaign?
+How can you possibly know what will convert well and what isn’t before you even launch the campaign?
 Well, ultimately, you can’t.
 But you can use a few simple copywriting tricks to increase the chance that your ad is a winner.

-But before we dive in, you need to beware of the character limits the different ad platforms have.
+But before we dive in, you need to be aware of the different ad platforms’ character limits.
 Character limits can make crafting ad copy a little difficult, so you’ll need to have an idea before writing.

 Google Ads: